 Wake

-Wake (166.644E 19.280N) is a small atoll in the central Pacific some 2000 miles west of Hawaii.
-It was uninhabited and undeveloped until the Pan American built a seaplane ramp here for its Clipper flying boats.
+Wake was uninhabited and undeveloped until the Pan American built a seaplane ramp here for its Clipper flying boats in 1935.
 The U.S. Navy took increasing interest in the atoll as war loomed, and built an airfield and began dredging the lagoon.
 However, in late 1941 there was still no decent anchorage and cargo ships supplying the island had to be unloaded by lighter.
 There was also no radar for the airfield, but the island boasted a number of 6” coastal defense guns, 12 3" antiaircraft guns, and 388 Marines of 1 Marine Defense Battalion.
-The airfield had 25,000 gallons of aviation fuel on hand and, because there were plans to stage B-17 bombers to the Philippines through Wake, the airstrip was long enough to accomodate large aircraft.
-Air cover was provided by VMF-211 with twelve Wildcats.
+A 10' (3 meter) sand berm had been bulldozed along the vegetation line along the southeast coast.
+The airfield had 25,000 gallons of aviation fuel on hand and, because there were plans to stage B-17 bombers to the Philippines through Wake, the runway was long enough at 5000 feet (1520 meters) to accommodate large aircraft.
+Air cover was provided by VMF-211 with twelve F4F Wildcats.

 The Battle of Wake

+The Japanese saw the strategic value of seizing Wake in order to break the American air bridge to the Philippines, secure the approaches to Japan, and advance their air power forward towards Midway.
 Japanese aircraft bombed the atoll shortly after the attack on Pearl Harbor.
 Without radar direction, the four Wildcats on combat air patrol were unable to intercept the raid, which destroyed the remaining eight aircraft of the squadron.
-Three days later, the Japanese attempted a landing, but this initial invasion attempt was repulsed by the coastal guns and the four surviving Wildcats.
-The Japanese lost two destroyers and suffered damage to other ships before withdrawing.

 Japanese order of battle, first Wake assault